waynodiablo/Oystercard/pills/javascript_module_pattern.md

 ### A module that requires other modules

-This version breaks out the `repeat` functionality into a separate module.
+This version of the `exclaim` module breaks out the `repeat` functionality into a separate module.

 ```js
 // repeat.js